McFACTS/McFACTS/docs/source/contribute.rst

 #.
 Any pull request introducing or modifying an extension to Python in another language must be reviewed by somebody
    who understands the language.

+Data Files
+***********

+When adding a data file to the source of McFACTS, you must take these steps:

+#.
+Add the data file to McFACTS requires putting it in the relevant :code:src/mcfacts subdirectory.
+#.
+Add the data file to `MANIFEST.in`_.
+#.
+Add the data file to `setup.py`_.
+#.
+Test that McFACTS runs and the file is accessible by running :code:`make test-build`

+Keep in mind that data files distributed alongside McFACTS should be less than a Megabyte.
+GitHub and Pypi offer free services.
+Large data files slow down these services and create bulk which is hard to reduce in the history of a repository.

 ..
    List of link shortcuts